makeabilitylab/physcomp/arduino/rgb-led-fade.md

 <!-- TODO: expand on why floats can be costly for embedded programming with microcontrollers. -->
 ---

 The full code for our HSL-based crossfader is below. **Importantly**, you cannot simply copy/paste this code into your Arduino IDE.
-You must have the RGBConverter code in sub-folder called `src` in your root sketch directory.
+You must have the RGBConverter code in a sub-folder called `src` in your root sketch directory.
 Use the same directory structure as our [GitHub](https://github.com/makeabilitylab/arduino/tree/master/Basics/analogWrite/CrossFadeHue).
+You can read more about loading libraries in the Arduino IDE below.

 <script src="https://gist-it.appspot.com/https://github.com/makeabilitylab/arduino/blob/master/Basics/analogWrite/CrossFadeHue/CrossFadeHue.ino?footer=minimal"></script>